electron/electron-quick-start/README.md

-# electron-quick-start
+# minimal-repro

-**Clone and run for a quick way to see Electron in action.**
+**Quickly create and share examples of Electron app behaviors or bugs.**

-This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/latest/tutorial/quick-start) within the Electron documentation.
+Creating a minimal reproduction (or "minimal repro") is essential when troubleshooting Electron apps.
+By stripping away everything except the code needed to demonstrate a specific behavior or bug, it becomes easier for others to understand, debug, and fix issues.
+This focused approach saves time and ensures that everyone involved is looking at exactly the same problem without distractions.

-A basic Electron application needs just these files:
+A basic Electron application needs these files:

 - `package.json` - Points to the app's main file and lists its details and dependencies.
 - `main.js` - Starts the app and creates a browser window to render HTML.
 This is the app's **main process**.